kachkaev/aws-iot-button-logger-to-git/README.md

 This repository contains a [Lambda function](https://aws.amazon.com/lambda/) that can be triggered by an [AWS IoT Button](https://aws.amazon.com/iotbutton/) to log clicks in a chosen git repository.
 Doing so is useful when you want to record arbitrary infrequent events and then analyze them.

-The function can be triggered by any Lambda event, such as from [AWS 1-Click IoT devices](https://aws.amazon.com/iot-1-click/).
+The function can be triggered by any Lambda event, such as from [AWS 1-Click IoT devices](https://aws.amazon.com/iot-1-click/) or [Alexa Smart Home](https://developer.amazon.com/docs/smarthome/steps-to-build-a-smart-home-skill.html).

 Example output (e.g. `clicks.txt` in `https://github.com/example/my-data.git`):